serge-sans-paille/pythran-stories/content/2016-12-10-pythran-typing.rst

     string and so on.

 So, did we trade ``#pythran export twice(str)`` for ``def twice(s: str):``?
 No.
 Did we consider the option?
 Yes.
-First there's the issue of MyPy only running on Python3.
-It can proceed Python2 code, but it runs on Python3.
-We've been struggling so much to keep Python2.7 compatibility in addition to the recent addition of broader Python3 support, not to leave it apart without good reasons.
+First there's an issue with MyPy only running on Python3.
+It can process Python2 code, but itself runs on Python3.
+We've been struggling so much to keep Python2.7 compatibility in addition to the recent addition of broader Python3 support.
+We're not going to leave it apart without good reasons.

 .. note::

-    It also turns out that the ``typing`` module has a different internal API between Python2 and Python3, which makes it difficult to use for my purpose.
+    It also turns out that the ``typing`` module has a different internal API between Python2 and Python3.
+This makes it quite difficult to use for my purpose.
 What a joy to discover this when you think you're done with all your tests :-/

-No, the main issue is `this MyPy issue
+No, the main problem is `this MyPy issue
 <https://github.com/python/mypy/issues/978>`_ that basically states that Numpy
 does not fit into the model: